sunilkhadka139/LLM_Powered_AI_Framework_For_Semantic_Energy_Data_Search/Pair Programming Log.md

 Type 3:

 Generate about 10 questions.
 Use your customized question as prompt to ask for relavant open data name.
+Select 10 good questions, with 8/10 answer available, rewrite it in 10 different questions and the result must be Database
+.
 Example: "Please give me weather information in Arizona in 2015.
 What open data should I look at"

 Our goal is not to make sure 100% accuracy, but we want to use the right question to test whether RAG and LLM does a good job.